-The Cavalier King Charles Spaniel is grouped under Companion and Toy Dogs in the FCI grouping.
+The Cavalier King Charles Spaniel belongs to the Companion and Toy Dogs in the FCI grouping.

-Is the Cavalier King Charles Spaniel allowed as pet in a Singapore HDB Flat?
+Is the Cavalier King Charles Spaniel allowed as a pet in a Singapore HDB flat?

 England, 1600s.
 The Cavalier King Charles Spaniel is a descendant of the King Charles Spaniel.
 In the late 1600s the King Charles Spaniels were interbred with Pugs, which resulted in a smaller dog with flatter noses, upturned faces, rounded heads and protruding eyes.
 The outcome of this breeding is what we know today as the King Charles Spaniel (English Toy Spaniel).
 The Cavalier King Charles Spaniel breed is the work of the American breeders (late 1920s) with special interest for a dog that resembled those appearing in Van Dyck's paintings of King Charles II and his spaniels.
 This 'modern breed is a closer heir of the royal spaniels of King Charles II.
 In the 1940s these dogs were given the Cavalier prefix to distinguish them from their predecessors.